amunch/UNIX_Class/homework01/README.md

 This is because I am not an administrator, and I only have read and lookup priviledges, nothing else.

+*3.* To give the instructor access to a folder in my home directory, fs setacl is used.
+The form of the command is

+	fs setacl <directory> <username> <permissions>

+I will give pbui read permissions to my ~/cse20211 folder, and use the 'read' shortcut to give these permissions.
+The following is the command:

+	$ fs setacl ~/cse20211 pbui read

 **Exercise 6**